 There are 2 columns for each head.
 One is for inserting the actual amount and the second for the revised amount.
 In the end, there are 2 columns; Total Gross Salary and Revised Total Gross Salary.

-2. Total Deductions
+Total Deductions Calculations

 Deductions include a contribution to PF, Professional Tax, TDS (Tax Deductions at Source), and Salary Advances (if any).

-3. Differential Arrears
+Differential Salary Arrears Calculations

 The Net payable salary and revised Net salary are calculated using the below-given formula: